-A U.S. immigration judge or asylum officer may deny a claim if the applicant is not credible -- that is, not detailed, consistent or plausible in his or her testimony.
-Importantly, there is more evidence that Sikhs are living quietly in India than there are articles exposing Sikh persecution in the years since 1984.
+A U.S. immigration judge or asylum officer may deny a claim if the applicant is not credible; that is, not detailed, consistent, or plausible in giving testimony.
+For instance, there is more evidence that Sikhs are living quietly in India than there are articles exposing Sikh persecution in the years since 1984.
 Since an asylum applicant must have an objective as well as subjective basis for fear, lack of objective evidence can be a reason for denial.

-If you are Sikh and have been persecuted or fear persecution, it is important to substantiate your case with as much objective evidence as possible.
-Find country conditions information from authoritative sources that supports your claim, as described in Nolo's article, "Preparing Persuasive Documents for Your Asylum Application."
-If you claim to belong to a Sikh organization, make sure you prove that it is not a terrorist one.
+It is critical to substantiate your asylum case with as much objective evidence as possible.
+Find country conditions information from authoritative sources that supports your claim, as described in Preparing Persuasive Documents for Your Asylum Application.
+If you claim to belong to a Sikh or Kashmir-independence organization, for example, make sure you prove that it is not a terrorist one.

 Applicants should also be prepared to prove their religious or regional identity.
 If you claim to be religious, for instance, you should be able to explain your religion to the judge or officer.
 If you are not religious, you should be able to explain why you don't practice your religion and how any persecutor would be able to recognize your affiliation.